 If you’re looking to capture the flavor of egg yolks for recipes like quiche, French toast, or custard, you’ve got terrific options.
 Another vegan product called The Vegg imparts a flavor indistinguishable from egg yolk—without all the fat, cholesterol, and animal cruelty.

-Even when you’re buying packaged food, it’s easy to avoid eggs.
+Even when you’re buying packaged food, eggs are easy to avoid.
 Most natural food stores sell vegan versions of just about every product that typically contains eggs: cookies, muffins, waffles, even mayonnaise.

 Baking recipes that call for eggs are easily converted.
 Just swap in a convenient and inexpensive Egg Replacer powder that’s mixed with water as the package directs.